 I would love to work with you or your child on how to make learning fun!

-Chapman University - BFA, Theatre
+Undergraduate Degree: Chapman University - Bachelor of Fine Arts, Theatre

 What is your teaching philosophy?

 I believe that it is imperative to approach the subject matter in a way that speaks to the student's interests.
 How can a student be expected to learn if he or she cannot relate to the material?

 What might you do in a typical first session with a student?